raspberrypilearning/weather-station-guide/hardware-setup.md

     1. Power over Ethernet (PoE) injector.
     2. Power over Ethernet (PoE) splitter.
     3. 24V Transformer with international adaptors.
-    4. A CAT5 cable, long enough to reach the area you wish to place the Weather Station. (**Not Supplied**)
+    4. A CAT5 Ethernet cable, long enough to reach the area you wish to place the Weather Station. (**Not supplied--see the Ethernet cable grommet section below.**)

     ![](images/Power_Kit.jpg)